bodokaiser/hangload.com/about/index.md

   question: How is the Hangload best positioned on a bike rack?
   answer: |
     The design of the Hangload makes it easy to move according to your needs, e.g. taller people would want to slide it a bit further back to avoid interfering with their pedalling.

-    See the instructions in [this video](https://vimeo.com/164288217) on how to securely position your Hangload.
 - id: how-much-weight
   question: How much weight can a Hangload carry?
   answer: |